Mikhail-Gorelov/url_shortener_digital/README.md

 Application tracks users by session (use Django sessions) i.e. each user has his own set of redirects (rules) The data is stored in MySQL
 When accessing a compressed URL, the application redirects (server-side redirect) to the appropriate URL (which is compressed)
-The user can optionally specify their <subpart>.
-If there is already an <subpart> in use, user should be informed.
+The user can optionally specify their subpart.
+If there is already an subpart in use, user should be informed.
 Django implementation
 Caching of redirects in redis.
 Need to save the shortened url mapping to the redirect with the full address, not the redirect rule object in its entirety.
 DO NOT USE view caching, QuerySets, or any other high-level methods which just involve setting a couple of attributes in the application configuration
 Cleaning old rules on a schedule: